bitrise-io/devcenter/_articles/en/monitoring/getting-started-with-trace.md

    By default, both values are Environment Variables which are created and stored at the creation of the app.
 5. Run a build!

-If all went well, Trace will track application data.
-Let’s talk about how to analyze that data that Trace provides!"%}
+If all went well, Trace will track application data."%}

+Once you have the SDK installed, all you need to do is deploy the apps for your users, and watch the data coming in.
+[Let’s talk about how to analyze that data that Trace provides!](/monitoring/analyzing-your-apps-data-with-trace/)

 ### Installing Trace for Android